-Refer to Section 8 - Maintenance for important information on Black/Gray water tank draining, cleaning, and rinsing procedures.
+Refer to Section 8 - Maintenance for important information on Black and Gray Water tanks draining, cleaning, and rinsing procedures.

 Check your monitor panel frequently (see Appliances in this section).
-When the holding tank is completely full, sewage cannot be emptied from the toilet bowl.
-If the holding tank is overfilled, drain water may back up into the tub and cause an unpleasant cleaning job.
-Never drain the tank at any place other than an approved dumping station.
+When the Black Water holding tank is completely full, sewage cannot be emptied from the toilet bowl.
+If the Gray Water holding tank is overfilled, drain water may back up into the tub and cause an unpleasant cleaning job.
+Never drain the tanks at any place other than an approved dumping station.